Got a question not covered here? Contact us today!

 Free with completion of mileage log

-We do our best to give each runner their size, but to get the really cool t-shirts we all love, we have to order pretty far in advance.
-If you register early, then we can make a more accurate order. e can NOT guarantee you a shirt if you wait until race weekend to register.
+We do our best to give each runner their size, but to get the really cool shirts we all love, we have to order pretty far in advance.
+If you register early, then we can make a more accurate order.
+If for some reason we run out of shirts in your size, we will order one and mail it to you.

 Runners can check in and pick up their bibs and runner packets according to the following schedule.